Perimenopause Sensory Overload: When Everything Feels Too Much

 AuDHD: competing needs (novelty vs predictability)

-A practical strategy is planning your week with “high input” and “low input” blocks—so you’re not doing sensory-heavy tasks back-to-back.
+A practical strategy is planning your week with “high input” and “low input” blocks so you’re not doing sensory-heavy tasks back to back.

 Signs Sensory Overload Is Driving Burnout

-More shutdowns/meltdowns than before
+More shutdowns or meltdowns than before

-A “shutdown” can look like going quiet, losing words, zoning out, or needing to retreat.
-A “meltdown” can look like crying, anger, panic, or feeling out of control.
+A shutdown can look like going quiet, losing words, zoning out, or needing to retreat.
+A meltdown can look like crying, anger, panic, or feeling out of control.
 If these are happening more often than they used to, that’s a strong signal your load is exceeding your capacity.

-In autism research, burnout is often described as chronic exhaustion and reduced tolerance after prolonged demand—especially when people have had to camouflage or push through for long periods.[13]
+In autism research, burnout is often described as chronic exhaustion and reduced tolerance after prolonged demand, especially when people have had to camouflage or push through for long periods.[13]

-🧯 Key takeaway: More shutdowns or meltdowns usually means your system needs fewer demands - or more supports - not more self-criticism.[13]
+🧯 Key takeaway: More shutdowns or meltdowns usually means your system needs fewer demands or more supports, not more self-criticism.[13]

 Avoidance of environments you used to tolerate